 Once you and your partner have decided what budget range feels right for your circumstance and priorities, here are some tips to help you get the most value for your money and score an affordable engagement ring.

-Contrary to popular belief, you don’t need to buy a flawless or even near-flawless diamond to get a jaw-droppingly gorgeous ring.
-Round and Princess diamonds are cut precisely to maximize brilliance and minimize the appearance of inclusions.
+Contrary to popular belief, you don’t need to buy a flawless or even near-flawless diamond to get a jaw-droppingly gorgeous engagement ring.
+Round and princess diamonds are cut precisely to maximize brilliance and minimize the appearance of inclusions.

 Let’s do a quick comparison of two round diamonds on leading online diamond bridal jewelry retailer www.jamesallen.com.
 Both are the same carat weight, but this one is a lower grade (H, VS2), priced just below $5,000 and this one (G, VVS2), priced over $8,000.

 Keep in mind that they are both magnified 15x, so if you can’t notice much of a difference in 360° High Definition, then you definitely won’t notice it in person.
 Knowing that, you can then decide for yourself the diamond grades that best balance your budget and expectations and will deliver the perfect affordable engagement ring.